 A dichroic mirror/beamsplitter functions as a 50:50 beamsplitter at its design wavelength, known as the cutoff wavelength.
-Thorlabs' DMLP638 Longpass Dichroic Mirror/Beamsplitter has a 638 nm cutoff wavelength and provides >90% average reflection from 580 - 621 nm and >90% average transmission from 655 – 700 nm.
-It has a 1" diameter and is designed for use at a 45° incident angle.
+Thorlabs' DMLP900R Longpass Dichroic Mirror/Beamsplitter has a 900 nm cutoff wavelength and provides >90% average reflection from 400 - 872 nm and >90% average transmission from 932 - 1300 nm.
+It has a 25 mm x 36 mm size and is designed for use at a 45° incident angle.

 Our dichroic mirrors/beamsplitters feature a dichroic coating on one surface and an antireflection coating on the opposing surface.
-The side is engraved with the part number and an arrow that points toward the antireflection coating.
+The surface with the dichroic coating is engraved with the part number.

 Dichroic mirrors/beamsplitters can be used to combine a beam that has a wavelength (or wavelength range) shorter than the design wavelength with a beam that has a wavelength (or wavelength range) longer than the design wavelength while minimizing intensity losses.
 Alternatively, spatially overlapping beams of different colors can be split with a single optic.
 This feature is commonly used in fluorescence microscopy to prevent light of the excitation wavelength from reaching the imaging detector.

 - AR Coating Range: 932 - 1300 nm

 - Damage Threshold at 532 nm: 1.21 J/cm2 (10 Hz, 10 ns, Ø250 µm)

 - Damage Threshold at 1064 nm: 6.78 J/cm2 (10 Hz, 12 ns, Ø250 µm)

 - Fluorescence Microscopy

 - Splitting or Combining Two Beams of Different Wavelengths